OI-wiki/i18n/docs/basic/binary.md

 ## Bisection method

-The article will briefly introduce binary search, along with ternary search and binary answer.
+The article will briefly introduce binary search, along with ternary search and bisectioning answer.

 ### Introduction